A Sermon for the 2nd Sunday of Easter

 The way we’ve shaped the bible into chapters and verses affects how it happens to us.
 So does the way we read and hear Scripture in worship.
 We, for example, very rarely read from John 20:31 straight into Chapter 21:1.
 If we did, we might snag on the way John writes ‘Now Jesus did many other signs in the presence of his disciples, which are not written in this book.
 But these are written so that you may come to believe that Jesus is the Messiah, the Son of God, and that through believing you may have life in his name.”
 And then….there’s another page.
 The writer immediately starts telling us about another sign Jesus performed by the Sea of Tiberias.

 We could talk about trust, about doubt, about signs and our vision for God in the world.
-But now, I want to think with you for a little while about how this story lets us see Jesus, what the Resurrection says about the meaning of having a body.
+But now, I want to think with you for a little while about how this story lets us see Jesus, and what the Resurrection tells us about the meaning of having a body.

-The body is not a husk, or an enemy.
+So the body is not a husk or an enemy.
 As much as we’re often trying to get away from our bodies, to escape our bodies, the Resurrection proclaims the awakening and transformation of the body.

 New Testament scholar Candida Moss writes that the way we tend to think of Jesus rising and appearing with his wounds may be a little off.
 Thomas asks to see the marks of the nails, and to place his hand in the marks.
-And we imagine wounds.
-We paint Jesus with wounds.
-I’ve often spoken about wounds.
+And we imagine wounds; we paint Jesus with wounds; I’ve often spoken about wounds.
 But the word used to describe the marks made by the nails in Jesus body isn’t a word used to describe open wounds.
-Used in the context of a body, she argues, its more like a depression or, really, like a scar.
+Used in the context of a body, she argues, its more like a depression or, really, a scar.

 You may be wondering why it matters whether Jesus shows up in that room with open wounds or with scars.
 Here’s why: if Jesus reveals scars, it means that whatever kind of body Jesus rises in, it’s a truly living body.
 A body that isn’t static.
 A body in which what was torn knits into scars.

-If that’s what Jesus’ risen body is like, the marks aren’t just symbols of his sacrifice, or even as proof that it really is him.
-If the wounds of the crucifixion have become scars in the Resurrection, maybe what we see in Jesus is what glorification is like for all God’s beloved, embodied, wounded ones.
+If that’s what Jesus’ risen body is like, the marks aren’t just symbols of his sacrifice, or proof that it really is him.
+If the wounds of the crucifixion have become scars in the Resurrection, maybe we see in Jesus what glorification is like for all God’s beloved, embodied, wounded ones.

 Jesus carries marks of the cross in his wondrous, mysterious risen body because the crucifixion happened to him in his body.
-And that tells us that Resurrection doesn’t obliterate our history.
+That tells us that resurrection doesn’t obliterate our history.
 No. It breathes new life—life that can heals and grows into the perfection of our identity before God.

 So our bodies aren’t something to be discarded or escaped.
-Our weird, remarkable, rebellious flesh is the place where we are found by and experience God.
-In our substance.
+Our weird, remarkable, rebellious flesh is the place where we are found by and experience God.§

 We need to hear that in a culture that holds up the body everywhere as a spectacle, and but which teaches us to be pretty disgusted with our actual bodies.
 Most of us struggle to have any unashamed peace at all with our bodies.
 We distrust our bodies.
 Our bodies are the place where we suffer.
 We suffer from the collapses and the breakages of our bodies.